AnilCharles96/yt_channel_downloader/README.md

 ```

 # Running
-use cmd/terminal to run the program, make sure to change the directory towards the downloaded location
+Use cmd/terminal to run the program, make sure to change the directory towards the downloaded location
 ```
 eg: cd c:/users/anil/desktop/yt_channel_downloader
 ```
-use python to run the program
+Use python to run the program
 ```
 python yt_channel.py 'provide youtube channel here'